 In addition to our commitment to quality research and pedagogy, we are involved in other activities and events outside the classroom setting and fieldwork:

 The Sociocultural Colloquium enables our faculty and graduate students, especially those with a focus on socio-cultural, medical, and experimental anthropology, to present their projects to a broad audience of interested researchers.
 Scholars from other departments and programs at UConn, as well as other institutions and universities are also frequently invited as guest speakers.
-Full list of the Spring 2021 speakers is now available.
+Full list of the Fall 2021 speakers is now available.
 For more information about Sociocultural Seminar Series for the Department of Anthropology, please contact Dr. Françoise Dussart, or Dr. Eshe Cole.
 See our calendar for dates and presenters.

 Anthropology Scholars Initiative

 ASI is a group run by graduate students for graduate students.
 It fosters a supportive environment in which new graduate students can benefit from the professional experiences of other graduate students, alumni, and faculty outside the classroom setting.
 ASI meets on a regular basis, and each meeting focuses on a specific professional subject.
 For more information about ASI, please contact Olivia Marcus.

 Annual Archaeology Animal Roast